influitive/influitive-crafters/_posts/2015-12-01-web-scraping-and-apis2.md

     var xAxis = axes[0]
     var yAxis = axes[1]

-    //Since our data is in JSON format we need to define a key function to help
+    //Since our data is in JSON format we need to define
-    //D3 keep track of data points order.
+    //a key function to help //D3 keep track of data points
+    // order.
 For more info check:
 //http://chimera.labs.oreilly.com/books/1230000000345/ch09.html#_data_joins_with_keys
     var key = function(d) {
       return d.university;